PaddlePaddle/docs/doc/fluid/user_guides/howto/dygraph/DyGraph_en.md

 In the first `fluid.dygraph.guard()` context, we train and save the models.
 It's noticeable that if we need to infer during training process, we can switch to the inference mode by `YourModel.eval()` and switch back to the training mode to continue training afer inference by `YourModel.train()`.

-In the second `fluid.dygraph.guard()` context we can use previously saved `checkpoint` to do the inference.Also, we need to switch to the inference mode by `YourModel.eval()`.
+In the second `fluid.dygraph.guard()` context we can use previously saved `checkpoint` to do the inference.
+Also, we need to switch to the inference mode by `YourModel.eval()`.

 	with fluid.dygraph.guard():
         fluid.default_startup_program().random_seed = seed